wzslr321/glossary/README.md

 <b> If someone is willing to code front-end, I can work on this project a little bit more
 and create much better API. </b>

+Of course, <i> words.txt </i> are going to steady be updated with new words.

 ---

 <i> I am aware that code in this project is awful.
 I didn't want to spend too much time on